hyestt/poker_tracker/privacy.md

-# Privacy Policy - LiveHand Poker Tracker
+# Privacy Policy - AI Solver Poker Tracker

 Effective Date: August 17, 2025

-LiveHand Poker Tracker values your privacy.
+AI Solver Poker Tracker values your privacy.
 This Privacy Policy explains how we handle information when you use our app.

 ## Information We Do Not Collect
 - We do not collect, store, or share any personal information such as name, email, or phone number.